-As you organize your Works Cited list, you notice each entry is supposed to be formatted using hanging indents.
+As you organize your MLA 8 works cited list, you will notice that each entry should be formatted with hanging indents.
 If you’re not familiar with this term, you may feel puzzled and unsure what to do next.
 Thankfully, it’s actually quite straightforward.

-It’s really very simple.
-A hanging indent simply means that the second line is indented five spaces from the first line.
-If your works cited entry is longer than two lines, keep using the hanging indent.
-The hanging indent is used in formatting bibliographies, reference lists and works cited pages in order to make each entry easier to read.
-Remember to double-space your citation sources.
+An MLA citation hanging indent simply means that the second line is indented five spaces from the first line.
+If your works cited entry is longer than two lines, keep using the hanging indent for additional lines.
+The hanging indent is used in formatting bibliographies, reference lists and works cited pages to make each entry easier to read.
+Remember to double-space your citation sources as well.

 Creating a Hanging Indent in Word

-The easiest way to create a hanging indent in Word is to type out your entry first.
+The easiest way to create a hanging indent in Microsoft Word is to type out your entry first.
 Then, you can format each individual entry by following these steps: